Serverless SQL pool in Azure Synapse Analytics

 - Data transformation - Simple, scalable, and performant way to transform data in the lake using T-SQL, so it can be fed to BI and other tools, or loaded into a relational data store (Synapse SQL databases, Azure SQL Database, etc.).

-Different professional roles can benefit from SQL on-demand:
+Different professional roles can benefit from serverless SQL pool:

 - Data Engineers can explore the lake, transform and prepare data using this service, and simplify their data transformation pipelines.
 For more information, check this tutorial.